Noonly53/RobloxAsyms-Manual-Archipelago/README.md

 Disclaimers for Movesanity
 - Winning 3 times with each character requires all moves of the character
-- Only works for Forsaken currently and only survivors
+- Only works for Forsaken and Outcome Memories currently and only survivors